Tyus Jones NBA Preview vs. the Bucks

 Get tickets for any NBA game this season at Ticketmaster!

-- The Bucks were 14th in the league defensively last season, giving up 113.3 points per contest.
+- Allowing 117.8 points per contest, the Bucks are the 23rd-ranked squad in the NBA defensively.

-- In terms of rebounds, the Bucks were 20th in the NBA last year, allowing 44.2 per game.
+- The Bucks concede 45.1 rebounds per game, ranking 22nd in the NBA.

-- Conceding an average of 23.9 assists last season, the Bucks were the fifth-ranked team in the NBA.
+- The Bucks are the 17th-ranked squad in the league, giving up 26.1 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!